 Scripture Verse

-All things work together for good to them that love God, to them who are the called according to His purpose.
+All things work together for good to them that love God, to them who are called according to His purpose.
 Romans 8:28

 Introduction